 Conditions have improved, but they are still not ideal for children’s well-being.
 In January, the Biden administration stopped expelling unaccompanied children at the border and allowed them to enter the U.S. in accordance with the law.
 A subsequent increase in unaccompanied children at the border resulted in some shelters and facilities reaching capacity.
 During February and March, many children were detained longer than the legal limit of 72 hours in overcrowded Border Patrol holding centers, which are not designed or staffed to care for children.

 This prompted the Biden administration to open 15 emergency housing sites with FEMA and the Department of Health and Human services to get children out of CBP (Customs and Border Protection) custody faster.
 Since then, the number of children in CBP facilities has fallen by at least 88% since its peak in March.
-Some of these emergency facilities do not offer a full range of services for children, and there are still challenges when it comes to processing children quickly through these sites and onto licensed facilities, transitional foster care or their family members.
-The administration has also faced difficulty opening new facilities for children in a few states where governors have refused to cooperate.
+Some of these emergency facilities do not offer a full range of services for children.
+Investigations into

 When children who arrive at the border are determined to be unaccompanied, they are required by law to be transferred from CBP holding cells, where they are first placed, within 72 hours.
 From there they must go to Office of Refugee Resettlement (ORR) shelters within the Department of Health and Human Services.
 ORR works with child welfare professionals to provide security, food, clothing, medical care, sanitation, mental health services, appropriate classroom education, and unification services facilitating their release to family members while they continue with their immigration court cases.
 Currently, most children are quickly moved to ORR care, but they are being held in emergency sites which do not all offer the full range of services listed above.
+Due to a lack of case managers, hundreds of children have been kept in these emergency shelters for over 60 days.
+Reports of food shortages and lack of mental health care have raised concerns, and new Flores testimonies indicate extremely poor conditions at multiple locations.
 Ideally, children would be rapidly moved on to licensed facilities, transitional foster care, or their family members.

 We can advocate together and stand up for vulnerable children, insisting that our government always prioritize their wellbeing and protection.
 Our collective voices make a difference, so we need to make the current administration and decision makers hear that we care.
 We can urge the Biden administration to do the following: